Korean, Edit

 ○ Produced due to the subduction of oceanic plates pushing the continental plate upwards.

-Characteristic 3: Almost always involves subduction of oceanic plates : Due to higher density of oceanic plates.
+Characteristic 3: Almost always involves subduction of oceanic plates: Due to higher density of oceanic plates.

-Characteristic 4: Volcanic Arcs : Volcanic arcs develop at the convergent boundary between oceanic and continental plates.
+Characteristic 4: Volcanic Arcs: Volcanic arcs develop at the convergent boundary between oceanic and continental plates.

-Figure.
-6. Formation of Volcanic Arcs at Oceanic-Continental Plate Boundary[Note:5]
+Figure 6.
+Formation of Volcanic Arcs at Oceanic-Continental Plate Boundary

-⑤ Terrain : Andes Mountains, Nazca Plate - South American Plate
+⑤ Terrain: Andes Mountains, Nazca Plate - South American Plate

 ○ The continental landmasses are well developed on the eastern side of South America where no trench develops.

-⑻ Convergent Boundary : Continental Plate - Continental Plate (B)
+⑻ Convergent Boundary: Continental Plate - Continental Plate (B)

-○ No pathway for magma to escape.
+Explanation: There is no pathway for magma to emerge.

-○ Granitic magma intrusion can occur.
+○ However, intrusion of granitic magma can occur.

 ⑼ Transform Boundary (D)